 After that I had regained a little peace of mind and was actually able to focus on sketching and working on the blog for a while.
 I think I had quite a couple of nice sketches this month, such as the Alexander Calder inspired noise fields!
 I'm also really proud of the submission for the #WCCChallenge, which had as topic "Movie Title Sequences", being inspired by Dave Whyte's (aka beesandbombs) outro sequence for the Queen's Gambit (great series), I attempted to make something similar in processing, also throwing some shaders into the mix and composing a little tune.
 Scroll down and have a watch, it's the embedded youtube video!

-Gorilla Grain, Pastel Textures and Scribbles ~ November
+November - Gorilla Grain, Pastel Textures and Scribbly Strokes

 In November I really outdid myself.
 Lots of gorgeous patterns, pastel-ish and watercolor-y textures as well as scribbly compositions.
 My impostor syndrome is kicking in hard right now.
 Do you ever have this fear, that you'll never have another good idea again?
 I know it's unresonable, but what if I've already exhausted my creative energies?
 What if my best stuff is already past me?
 I think about this very often.
 How do you deal with this?
 Genuinely curious!